-- Alliant Visa Signature Card: 2.5% cash back on every purchase with a $99 annual fee; in your first year, you earn 3% back with no annual fee
+- Alliant Visa Signature Card: 2.5% cash back on every purchase with a $99 annual fee (waived your first year)

-- Citi® Double Cash Card: Essentially 2% cash back on everything (technically 1% when you buy and 1% when you pay it off, with no annual fee)
+- Citi® Double Cash Card: Essentially 2% cash back on everything (technically 1% when you buy and 1% when you pay it off); no annual fee

 If you make more than $20,000 in credit card charges in a typical year, the Alliant Credit Union Visa Signature is a better bet despite the annual fee.